alexnathanson/solar-protocol/community/site-assessment.md

 * Please describe the physical location.
 How is the space generally used and who has access to it?
 * Will you be able to safely install the equipment in the location?
 This entails:
 	* bringing equipment to site (the equipment is heavy and will be difficult for 1 person if a ladder is required)
-	* assembling mount (requires wrench and/or pliers, and if wall mounted a drill or hammer drill)
+	* assembling and installing mount (requires wrench and/or pliers, and if wall mounted a drill or hammer drill)
 	* connect battery to charge controller (requires wrench and/or pliers)
 * Will the equipment be safe from tampering for the duration of the project?
 * Can you run an ethernet cable to the location?